fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-object.md

 type: guide
 ---

-A standard JavaScript object that FullCalendar uses to store information about a calendar event.
+A JavaScript object that FullCalendar uses to store information about a calendar event.
 It is exposed in various places of the API such as [getEventById](Calendar-getEventById) and provides methods for dynamic manipulation.
 It was originally [parsed from a plain object](event-parsing).

 ```js
 var calendar = new Calendar(calendarEl, {